peterjc/picobio/assembly_comparison/README.rst

 functionality added in Biopython 1.59, introduced in this blog post: http://news.open-bio.org/news/2012/03/cross-links-in-genomediagram/

-By default the colours are red/blue where a contig mapsto the same strand (red) or flipped to the opposite strand(blue).
+By default the colours are red/blue where a contig maps to the same strand (red) or flipped to the opposite strand(blue).
 If most of a contig maps to the reverse strand, it is drawn inverted and coloured purple/green instead.
 I intend to add another example with some inversions to better explain this.

-Regions of the genome not represented in the assembly are visible on the centraltrack as dark grey (with pale blue genes) with no cross-links.
+Regions of the genome not represented in the assembly are visible on the central track as dark grey (with pale blue genes) with no cross-links.

-Regions of the assembly not represented in the reference genomeare visible on the contigs as dark grey regions (often at either end of a contig).
+Regions of the assembly not represented in the reference genome are visible on the contigs as dark grey regions (often at either end of a contig).